apollographql/router/CONTRIBUTING.md

 ## Project Structure

 - `crates/apollo-router`: the web `Apollo Router` sources.
-This includes everything required to expose Apollo Router's functionality as a web server, such as serialization / deserialization, configuration management, web server set up, logging configuration etc. As well as:
+This includes everything required to expose Apollo Router's functionality as a web server, such as serialization / deserialization, configuration management, web server set up, logging configuration etc. As well as everything required to handle graphql queries:

   - query plan building
   - query plan execution